Xbox (division): Establishment and acquisition of Activision Blizzard (2022–2023)

 Shortly after completion of the Activision Blizzard acquisition, Microsoft further reorganized Microsoft Gaming.
 In this move, the Xbox hardware line was brought into Microsoft Gaming led by Sarah Bond.
 Matt Booty was made president of game content and studios, which includes oversight of Xbox Game Studios and ZeniMax Media, while Activision Blizzard also remained directly under Spencer, with Bobby Kotick remaining as CEO until the start of 2024 to help with the transition.
 In an email sent to employees, Bobby Kotick announced that he would leave the Activision Blizzard on December 29, 2023.

 Following Bobby Kotick's departure, Activision Blizzard has undergone organizational changes to realign with Microsoft Gaming.
 Vice Chairman of Activision Blizzard, Thomas Tippl; President of Activision, Rob Kostich; President of Blizzard Entertainment, Mike Ybarra; and President of King, Tjodolf Sommestad, have begun reporting to Matt Booty, President of Game Content and Studios.
 The leadership teams at Activision, Blizzard Entertainment, and King remained unchanged.
 CCO Lulu Meservey departed Activision Blizzard on January 31, 2024.
 After assisting with the transition, Thomas Tippl, along with several other top Activision Blizzard executives, departed from the company in March 2024.

 Microsoft Gaming laid off 1,900 staff (approximately 8% of its workforce) in January 2024.
 Additionally, Blizzard's president Mike Ybarra and Blizzard's co-founder and chief design officer Allen Adham left the company.
 Blizzard Entertainment reportedly is the organization that is most affected by layoffs.
 Project Odyssey, a game that Blizzard Entertainment has reportedly been working on for six years, has been cancelled.
 Toys for Bob and Sledgehammer Games reportedly lost over 30% of their staff due to layoffs.
 Microsoft Gaming also reportedly laid off the entire internal customer support team of Activision Blizzard and the team dedicated to bringing Xbox games to physical retail.
 Johanna Faries, the former general manager of the Call of Duty franchise, officially took on the role of the new president of Blizzard Entertainment on January 29, 2024, commencing her position on February 5.
 Simultaneously, Matt Cox assumed the position of the new general manager of the Call of Duty franchise.
-In February, Toys for Bob's office closed, and employees will work remotely.
+In February, Toys for Bob's office closed, and employees would work remotely.